Summary. Why yoga works to help fix your fascia “stiffness”.

 When stressed, fascia can thicken and the layers become glued together.

-In the process, it can become immobile and inhibit your range of movement, and cause a whole chain of pain reaction throughout your body.
+In the process, it can become immobile and inhibit your range of movement.
+This causes a whole chain of pain reaction throughout your body.

 Fascia can tighten, and lead to pain anywhere!